saveourtool/diktat/info/guide/guide-chapter-3.md

 - When modifying code, it takes much time for new developers to format, support, and fix alignment issues.
 - Long identifier names will break the alignment and lead to less presentable code.
-- Alignment possesses more disadvantages than advantages.
-To reduce maintenance costs, misalignment is the best choice.
+- There are more disadvantages than advantages in alignment.
+To reduce maintenance costs, misalignment (???) is the best choice.

 Recommendation: Alignment only looks suitable for `enum class`, where it can be used in table format to improve code readability:
 ```kotlin